PowerMops/powermops-site/src/routes/pmops/Lesson-13.md

 the limit is 1 and the index is 10.
 Each time through the loop, the index is decremented by -1.
 Also notice that the limit value 1 gets typed by the program.
-When the index is counted down and becomes equal to the limit, the loop continues and doesn\'t stop until the index is counted down to the limit minus 1, unlike the situation when the index is being incremented (where the loop stops when the index equals the limit).
+When the index is counted down and becomes equal to the limit, the loop continues and doesn't stop until the index is counted down to the limit minus 1, unlike the situation when the index is being incremented (where the loop stops when the index equals the limit).
 The best way to think about this is as if there is a \"fence\"